 Muhammad's argument is essentially that he was prejudiced because his co-defendants attempted to shift responsibility for the crimes to him.
 We find no merit in this argument.
 "Unfair prejudice does not arise merely because defendants are mutually hostile and attempt to blame each other."
 Ingram, 592 A.2d at 996.
-We find nothing in the record that would support Muhammad's claim that his co-defendants asserted defenses that were irreconcilable with his.
+We find nothing in the record that would support Muhammad's claim that his codefendants asserted defenses that were irreconcilable with his.
 Furthermore, none of the [52] three appellants testified at trial.
-All of the evidence heard by the jury came from witnesses whose testimony would be admissible in separate trials.
-The court also limited the effectiveness of blame-shifting theory of Muthe [890] hammad's co-defendants by giving jury instructions to limit the impact of any suggestion by Riley's and Marks' counsel that Muhammad was the leader of the assault on the two Littles brothers.
-We are fully satisfied that the trial court did not abuse its discretion, or otherwise err, in denying the motion for severance.25
+All of the evidence heard by the jury came from testimony witnesses whose would admissible in separate trials.
+The court also limited the effectiveness of the [890] blameshifting theory of Muhammad's co-defendants by giving jury instructions to limit the impact of any suggestion by Riley's and Marks' counsel that Muhammad was the leader of the assault on the two Littles brothers.
+We are fully satisfied that the trial court did not abuse its discretion, or otherwise err, in denying the motion for severance.
+25 in this case plainly cannot be characterized as de minimis.

 25 Muhammad's "disparity of the evidence" argument is wholly without merit.
 Severance may be warranted if there is a disparity in the evidence and if the evidence against one defendant is de minimis as compared with the evidence against his co-defendants.
 Russell v.
 United States, 586 A.2d 695, 699 (D.C.
 1991).
-The evidence against Muhammad in this case plainly cannot be characterized as de minimis.
+The evidence against Muhammad